 - Youth Success - Ages 13 - 18

 Ensure that children are graduating from high school with the skills necessary to pursue post-secondary education or advanced training.

 Ensure adults achieve long-term financial stability by developing the skills and opportunities to obtain and sustain employment.

 For more information on these 3 goals visit, Poverty to Possibility.

-Each fall, a renewed commitment to our community and the efforts to support the work necessary to reduce poverty in St. Joseph County begins on campus with the annual appeal.This year, the university's fundraising campaign will be launched at the Fall Town Hall meeting with information being campus mailed the week of October 10.
-The campaign will conclude on November 23, 2016.
-If you are still interested in making a donation and it past this time, please contact Jessica Brookshire or send a paper pledge card to 405 Main Building.
-Additional information can be found on the 'How to Give' page.
+Each fall, a renewed commitment to our community and the efforts to support the work necessary to reduce poverty in St. Joseph County begins on campus with the annual appeal.This year, the university's fundraising campaign will be launched at the Fall Town Hall meetings with information being mailed home the week of October 23.
+The campaign will conclude at the end of November.